ANR-MAMUT/.github/profile/README.md

 ## Project Overview

 Urban mobility, defined as the transport of goods and people, has profoundly transformed our economy and lifestyles.
 Today, it must also meet sustainability requirements.
-The **MAMUT** project aims to tackle the challenges of urban logistics by leveraging cutting-edge research in **Operations Research (OR)** and **Artificial Intelligence (AI)**.
+The **MAMUT** project (Machine learning And Matheuristics algorithms for Urban Transportation) aims to tackle the challenges of urban logistics by leveraging cutting-edge research in **Operations Research (OR)** and **Artificial Intelligence (AI)**.
 Our goal is to provide innovative solutions for more sustainable and efficient transport of goods in urban environments.

 ### Context

 - According to the **Shift Project report (March 2022)**:
   - On average, **27 tons of goods** are transported annually over **200 km per French person**.
   - Urban freight accounts for **9% of greenhouse gas emissions**, with **89% from road transport** and **9% from rail**.

 - The **French Economy Transformation Plan (PTEF)** proposes:
   - Organizing **urban pooling centers** to optimize freight loadings.
   - Increasing reliance on **electric vehicles** and **cyclologistics** for deliveries.